BBC-Esq/PySide6_PDF_Viewer/README.md

 ```
 pip install PySide6==6.5.2
 ```
-Unzip Javascript Files
+Unzip Javascript Files<br>
-* :warning: You must unzip the folder within the ZIP file to the same exact directory where the scripts are located.
+:warning: :warning: You must unzip the folder within the ZIP file to the same exact directory where the scripts are located.

 # Run Program
 ### Javascript Version